-On Friday 27 February, we hosted our second global webcast focused on the question, ‘What would you do if you were not afraid?’
-The webcast was part of our ‘Aspire to Lead: The PwC Women’s Leadership Series’.
+On Friday 27 February, we hosted our second global webcast focused on the question, ‘What would you do if you were not afraid?’.

 The event took place in our London office with around 200 students attending.
-The panel webcast featured ‘The Confidence Code’ authors – Katty Kay and Claire Shipman, Eileen Naughton – Managing Director of Google UK and Ireland and Mike Fenlon PwC’s Global and US Talent leader, and was viewed by thousands of people across the globe.
+The panel webcast featured ‘The Confidence Code’’ authors Katty Kay and Claire Shipman, Eileen Naughton, Managing Director of Google UK and Ireland, and Mike Fenlon, PwC’s Global and US Talent leader.
+The webcast was viewed by thousands of people across the globe.

 Featuring Facebook COO Sheryl Sandberg